sbroboticsteam/URC-CAD/README.md

 4. Now you can access the CAD in Solidworks

 ## How Pull Files
-1. Open terminal in the MROV-CAD folder
+1. Open terminal in the URC-CAD folder
 2. Run: git lfs pull
 3. Run: git pull